3 Things I’m Not Thankful for This Thanksgiving

-Usually, Thanksgiving is the time of year when we express what we’re thankful for.
-But, for this post, I decided to be different and discuss a few things I’m not thankful for.
-Sound depressing?
-It is…and it isn’t!
+Usually, Thanksgiving is the time of year when we share what we’re thankful for.
+But in this post, I decided to do something different.
+I’m going to discuss three things that I’m not thankful for (plus offer some encouragement with you if you, too, aren’t thankful for them):

 1. OCD

-Obsessive Compulsive Disorder, also known as OCD, affects many people.
+Obsessive Compulsive Disorder (also known as OCD) affects many people.
 Some forms of OCD include pulling out hair, ensuring appliances are turned off, checking that doors are locked, washing hands extra carefully, putting away dishes in a particular order…the list goes on.
-Basically, OCD is about ensuring perfection—ensuring that everything (or one specific thing) is done absolutely perfectly.
+Basically, OCD is about ensuring perfection—that everything (or one specific thing) is done absolutely perfectly.

-Many of us struggle with OCD because we don’t have perfect lives, so we feel like we must ensure one area of our lives is perfect.
-OCD has manifested itself in lots of ways in my lifetime, and it’s so annoying.
-I feel a strong urge to fix something, change something, or do something.
-But no matter how many times I fix it, change it, or do it, the same feeling comes back again and again.
+Many of us struggle with OCD because we don’t have perfect lives, so we feel like we must ensure that (at least) one area of our lives is perfect.
+OCD has manifested itself in lots of ways in my lifetime, and it’s so frustrating.
+But no matter how many times I try to meet the demands of my OCD, the same feelings keep coming back.

 But…